 In Sept., 2008, a judge again dismissed (for procedural reasons) the renewed corruption case against Zuma, but the trial judge also stated that it appeared that Mbeki's government had interfered with the prosecution of Zuma for political reasons.
 Although Mbeki strongly denied that accusation, the ANC called for him to resign as president and he did.
 Kgalema Motlanthe, the ANC's deputy leader and a Zuma ally, was elected as South Africa's interim president.
 The decision in the Zuma case was overturned on appeal in Jan., 2009, and the charges were dropped three months later.

 In the Apr., 2009, National Assembly elections the ANC again won by a landslide, but it narrowly failed to secure a two-thirds majority, which would have enabled it to amend the constitution without support from another party.
 The DA, which again increased its share of the vote, remained the largest opposition party, and the Congress of the People (COPE), formed by ANC members who left the party after Mbeki resigned the presidency, placed a distant third.
 The victory assured Zuma's election as president by the legislature, which occurred the following month.
 In July, as South Africa suffered through its worst recession in some two decades, township protests against poor living conditions and inadequate services turned violent in a number of provinces.
 The murder of Eugene Terreblanche, a white supremist leader, by two black farmhands in Apr., 2010, raised fears that the incident would spark racial violence.
-The important mining industry was affected by strikes and violence in the second half of 2012 that began in part as a conflict between two competing labor unions.
+The important mining industry was affected by strikes and violence in the second half of 2012 that began in part as a conflict between two competing labor unions; the unrest in the mining industry continued into 2013.